gohugoio/hugo/content/templates/rss.md

 2. `/layouts/\_default/rss.xml`
 3. `/themes/<THEME>/layouts/taxonomy/<SINGULAR>.rss.xml`
 4. `/themes/<THEME>/layouts/\_default/rss.xml`
-5. [Embedded rss.xml][embedded]
+5. Embedded rss.xml

 ## Configuring RSS

-Hugo's default behavior is to create an unlimited number of RSS entries.
-You can customize this behavior vi`rssLimit:` in your [`config`][config] file.
+By default, Hugo will create an unlimited number of RSS entries.
+You can limit this number via the `rssLimit:` field in your [`config` file](/getting-started/configuration).

 The following values will also be included in the RSS output if specified in your site’s configuration:

 ```toml
 languageCode = "en-us"